 Delfshaven is the oldest neighbourhood of Rotterdam and used to be a part of the city of Delft years ago.
 Delfshaven originated from 1389 and gained city rights in 1825.
 Around 1550 the town had become wealthy due to fishery and whaling and grew to around 1000 inhabitants.
 Piet Hein was born in Delfshaven in 1577, and the Pilgrim Fathers went to the U.S.A from the church in the 1600s.
 In the 1700s the gin industry was booming, and Delfshaven decided to announce they were a separate municipality which led to protests by the city of Delft in 1795.
 In 1966 Delfshaven became a part of Rotterdam.

 Some of the most instagrammable places in Delfshaven, Rotterdam, are the windmill De Distilleerketel and the old Pilgrim Father’s Church.
-Be mesmerized by history and walk along the cobblestoned streets in Rotterdam.
+Be mesmerised by history and walk along the cobblestoned streets in Rotterdam.

 Another fun photo spot in Rotterdam is, of course, De Zwaan.
 Yes.
 The Erasmus bridge.
 Its nickname is the swan, simply because of its elegant shape.
 This spectacular piece of architecture in Rotterdam is the cities highlight.
 This bridge in Rotterdam connects the area Kop van Zuid with the centre of Rotterdam.

 Whether you want to shoot the view of the Erasmus bridge from the land or a water taxi, the beautiful views are worth all your tries.
 Ships continue to sail under the bridge, and water taxis bring their passengers to another part of Rotterdam, trams drive over the bridge as well as cyclists and cars.
 The Erasmus bridge is a bustling centre within the city centre of Rotterdam.